-A WORD OF CAUTION, THE ONLY THING THAT WILL SPOIL THE BROTH IS INTERNAL POLITICS.
 In the war for market share and survival, the right tools and a team approach can be the most potent weapons in the company's arsenal.
-Yet, while Quality Function Development (QFD) and Design Manufacturfor ability (DFM), etc., heard in are corporate speeches and extolled in corporate strategies, they are only found in actual practice in a few small pockets of excellence -usually at the subsystem or system level.
+Yet, while Quality Function Development (QFD) and Design for Manufacturability (DFM), etc., are heard in corporate speeches and extolled in corporate strategies, they are only found in actual practice in a few small pockets of excellence - usually at the subsystem or system level.

-In fact, in spite of all the talk about DFM in the auto industry, no North American auto maker, division or platform can boast a true concurrently e n g i n e e r e d / DFM'ed vehicle because of carryover parts, piece-cost accounting procedures and "car versus career" decision-making.
+In fact, in spite of all the talk about DFM in the auto industry, no North American automaker, division or platform can boast a true concurrently engineered/DFM'ed vehicle because of carryover parts, piece-cost accounting procedures and "car versus career" decision-making.